heland5957/Capstone_Project/README.md

 -Security features
 -Make it executable -
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-To use app, download folder and run --start.bat-- file.
+To use app, download repo and run --start.bat-- file.
 When asked to open another port, hit Y
 --------------------------------------------------------------------------------------------------------------------------------------------------------------